-It pays in life for us to ddevelop a habit of nurturing curiosity.
+It pays us to develop a habit of curiosity.
 We tend to forget this because it’s easier to conform, to go with the flow of opinion or received wisdom.
+This avoids the need to think, and stunts the natural learning process which begins when we are children, but withers and dies if you don’t do something to keep it alive.

 This is one aspect of how we simplify and economise our thinking doing what’s easy rather than flexing our mental muscle and thinking more creatively.